New IA and content structure for a care management platform

 No-Code Editor

-However, jobs are never just about functionality — they have important emotional aspects, pain points in particular, that can be even more powerful than functional ones.
+The core job-to-be-done is defined as a “functional job.”
+At the same time, it has important emotional aspects, which can be no less powerful than functional ones.
 Due to strict deadlines, I needed to uncover customer pain points as quickly as possible.
 In this case, interviewing extreme customers could help a lot.

 Who were Welkin's extreme customers?